 The keyboard has two keys that perform Windows-specific functions.

-Key Description ₩ Windows key Pressed alone it returns to the Start screen or to return to the last open app.
-It can also be used with other keys for special functions, please check Windows Help.
-Application key This key has the same effect as clicking the right mouse button; it opens the application's context menu.
+Key Description 📲 Windows key Pressed alone it returns to the Start screen or to return to the last open app. ∃ Application key This key has the same effect as clicking the right mouse button.

 USING THE PRECISION TOUCHPAD